I’ve been warning you about the dangers of the flame retardant chemicals known as PDBEs for years now.

 PBDEs in house dust raise your risk for cancer

-To make sure they were comparing apples to apples the scientist were careful to make sure all the volunteers were similar in terms of age, sex, race, weight, income, education and even the length of time they had lived in their homes.
+To make sure they were comparing apples to apples the scientists were careful to make sure all the volunteers were similar in terms of age, sex, race, weight, income, education, and even the length of time they had lived in their homes.

-These chemicals are everywhere and the more we’re exposed to them the more they build up in our body fat.
-And unfortunately there’s no way to completely eliminate our exposure.
+These chemicals are everywhere and the more exposure we have to them the more they build up in our body fat.
+And unfortunately, there’s no way to eliminate them.

 2. HEPA filters:

 Research at the Boston University School of Public Health suggests that the invisible dust that sticks to the natural oils on our hands is likely providing a path for PBDEs to enter our bodies.
-But when folks exposed to the chemicals washed their hands four times a day, the levels of PBDEs in their blood were three times lower than those who didn’t do the regular hand washing ritual.3
+But when folks exposed to the chemicals washed their hands four times a day, the levels of PBDEs in their blood were three times lower than those who didn’t have a regular hand-washing ritual.

-And perhaps the most important thing you can do to combat these creepy chemicals is to support organizations like the Environmental Working Group, which work to get tough regulations on these dangerous chemicals passed.
+And perhaps the most important thing you can do to combat these creepy chemicals is to support organizations like the Environmental Working Group.
+The EWG and organizations like it work to get tough regulations on these dangerous chemicals passed.

-Take steps to reduce your exposure to PBDEs, and lower your risk for thyroid cancer, starting today.
+Take steps today to reduce your exposure to PBDEs, and lower your risk of thyroid cancer.